MuckyH20/LinuxCP/README.md

 1. Do the Forensics Questions

 	Forensics questions can point you towards other vulnerabilities.
-Keep this in mind. (ex: a media file, find a hidden message, find a backdoor, etc) https://gchq.github.io/CyberChef/
+Keep this in mind. (ex: a media file, find a hidden message, find a backdoor(could be pam edit or generally without port), etc) https://gchq.github.io/CyberChef/